The cosmic optical background excess, dark matter, and line-intensity mapping

+Thus, it is possible that the COB excess is indeed produced by ALP decays.
+Additional, independent observations will be required to confirm or reject this candidate.
 Radiative decays of axion-like particles have been considered to explain the anomalous excesses in the power spectrum of the near-infrared background measured by HST~\cite{HST_NIRPS}, CIBER~\cite{Zemcov_NIRPS} and \textit{Spitzer}~\cite{Cooray_2012,Kashlinsky_spitzer}.
 The predicted axion parameters that provide a good fit to the measurements~\cite{Gong_IR,Caputo_IR} roughly coincide with those that would explain the COB excess in the low-mass end of the mass range considered in this work; however, this part of the parameter space is ruled out by independent probes~\cite{Regis:2020fhw,Ayala:2014pea}.

 The region of the parameter space of axion properties that could explain the COB excess has proved difficult to explore with current strategies.
 The specific intensities for some of the masses required to explain the COB excess also predict contributions in the ultraviolet (UV) range (see Fig.~\ref{fig:spectrum}).
 New Horizons also includes a UV spectrograph that, if pointed to dark fields as the LORRI camera was, could measure the cosmic UV background and shed light on whether the COB excess is produced by dark matter decays.
-In addition, the results from Ref.~\cite{Korochkin_axion} show promise and warrant a more detailed study of dark matter radiative decay constraints from $\gamma$-ray attenuation.